-It should be noted that 95% of the portfolio of ERGO Insurance NV/SA is underwritten in Belgium, while the remaining 5% is underwritten in EEA countries (mainly in the Netherlands and Luxemburg).
+It should be noted that 94% of the portfolio of ERGO Insurance NV/SA is underwritten in Belgium, while the remaining 6% is underwritten in EEA countries (e.g. in the Netherlands and Luxemburg).

-Further information on the underwriting performance expressed as gross premiums and expenses for 2019 are provided in the table below:
+Further information on the underwriting performance expressed as gross premiums, claims and expenses for 2020 is provided in the table below: